kubernetes/website/content/en/docs/concepts/services-networking/service.md

 (the default value is 10800, which works out to be 3 hours).

 {{< note >}}
-Setting the maximum session sticky time for services that run on Windows is not supported.
+Setting the maximum session sticky time for Services connected to Pods running on Windows is not supported.
 {{< /note >}}

 ## Multi-Port Services